Senserva-LLC/Senserva-Inquisitor/README.md

 # Beta 1 Release Notes

-# Recomendations
+# Recommendations

 Senserva supports many types of login techniques, but the easiest way to get start is with the Azure Cli. [https://github.com/MicrosoftDocs/azure-docs-cli/blob/main/docs-ref-conceptual/install-azure-cli-windows.md](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) or https://learn.microsoft.com/en-us/dotnet/azure/install-azure-cli

 # 📄 License
-Please review the SenservaLicnese file before using this software.
+Please review the SenservaLicense file before using this software.
 And note These run times only for END USER USE ONLY.
 They cannot be used within other products or be embedded in paid services without Senserva's express written permission.
 Senserva has an established OEM program with a scalable pricing model that works for companies of all sizes.
-Please contact us for use of these,and all our works, as part of your products or to be embedded in your services.
+Please contact us for use of these, and all our works, as part of your products or to be embedded in your services.
 Also be sure to read the text around PROVIDED "AS IS" AND WITH ALL FAULTS AND DEFECTS WITHOUT WARRANTY OF ANY KIND.

 Please note these run times are not yet ready for use, we are testing out the builds etc.